Read the Registration Policies

 Some workshops have both an indoor and an outdoor component.
 Most on-stream workshop attendees are requested to meet at the registration desk or on the water.
 Check your registration packet and onsite schedule signage for additional information.

-The workshop schedule and registration forms are posted on the website at www.fedflyfishers.org.
+Click the link above for the workshop schedule.
 The schedule will be updated periodically and will include any newly added workshops.

 Special Workshop Instructions